-- I. Bachelor's degree from an accredited college or university - 2.
+- 1. Bachelor's degree from an accredited college or university - 2.
 Completion of 13 hours of chemistry (including organic chemistry), 12 hours of biological sciences, 8 hours of physics, and 6 hours of English - 3.
 Cumulative G.P.A. of greater than 2.75 on a 4.0 scale - 4.
-Graduate Entrance Examination (GRE)or MCAT completion (Note: Beginning with the 2011 entering class, all applicants, with the exception of those applying to the research track, must take the MCAT) - 5.
-Provision of three letters of recommendation, at least two from faculty familiar with the applicant's academic abilities these aptitude tests include the Graduate Records Examination (GRE) or the Medical College Admissions Test (MCAT) developed and administered by the Educational Testing Service (ETS).
-(Note: Beginning with the 2011 entering class, all applicants who are also interested in applying to the College of Osteopathic Medicine must take the MCAT.)
+MCAT completion with minimum score of 18.
+(Substitution for other comparable professional degree entrance examination score may be allowed if applicant is wanting to pursue other health care professional admittance, such as dental, veterinary or pharmacy school.
+Please contact the Admissions Office for additional information.) - 5.
+Two letters of recommendation, preferably from science professors who can attest to the applicant's ability to perform in a graduate setting.